nuclight/bpf64/bpf64spec.md

   continued from next instruction with A set to error number (so that program could e.g. deny or accept packet).

 TBD 21.09.24 no, no separate `execve()`, and `BPF_TAILCALL` for every functions - so it's possible to `BPF_EXIT` with big `-level` and then replace program from `main()`; better to move some flags to `jt` or `jf` and remaining type bits use for OOP - e.g. `k` pointing to string for method call on "blessed" segment TBD where to pass `$self` ? in `BS` for "blessed"?
-TBD 28-29.09 also due to locking problem, isn't OOP on segments an overkill? and how to friend with when we already in such OOP-lang such as Perl (do thunks for their method calls)? instead, mb another resurrection of coroutines via nested functions, see other notes at 29.09 ? (also mb separate field "global regs" in addition to window)
+TBD 28-29.09 also due to locking problem, isn't OOP on segments an overkill? and how to friend with when we already in such OOP-lang such as Perl (do thunks for their method calls)? instead, mb another resurrection of coroutines via nested functions, see other notes at 29.09 ? (also mb separate field "global regs" in addition to window 13.10 if globals mapped from some are which is unused if callee declares less globals, then this probably not needed)
+- 10.10.24 ~01:49 probably a bit should be reserved for "a linear stack register window call" as it is now - for possible future extensions e.g. coroutines in non-linear/memory locals stack; and so `LC0..LC7` registers may be also abstracted to something more generic

 TBD